Cc618/Luigi/README.md

 If you want to build Luigi as a developer, go to section Build which uses CMake for faster compilation times.

+## Documentation

+The documentation is hosted on [read the docs](https://luigi-engine.readthedocs.io/en/latest).

 ## Build

 To compile Luigi using CMake :